As newly appointed Co-Headteachers, we are delighted to welcome you to King Edward VI School.

-As a Church of England school, we hold dear our broadly Christian ethos and values, although we welcome students from all denominations or none.
-We enjoy very close links with St Edmundsbury Cathedral, through worship, voice and music.
+In terms of culture, inclusivity is one of our core values.
+So, whilst as a Church of England school, we hold dear our Christian ethos and values, we enthusiastically welcome students from all denominations or none.

-We have an enviable academic reputation, and a real desire to employ the very best techniques for teaching.
-This enables our students to progress to a wide range of destinations once they complete their studies with us.
+Academically we have an enviable reputation and a real desire to employ the very best techniques for teaching.
+This enables our students to progress to a wide range of education or career paths once they complete their studies with us.

 Beyond the classroom, our extra-curricular activities are second to none.
 Our students can access a phenomenal range of sporting, musical, dramatic and artistic opportunities during their time with us.